z632101094/RLAssignment/readme.md

 You may find some python packages are missing on your environment, just use 'pip install packagename' to install all needed packages.

-Go to the root of this project, then follow the instruction below to run the application:
+Go to the root of this project, then following the instruction below to run the application:

     flask db init